openedx/openedx-events/docs/decisions/0003-events-payload.rst

 ------------

-1. Extension developers will be able to test their event listeners without the need to import any edx-platform code.
+1. Extension developers will be able to test their event listeners without the need to import any Open edX platform code.

 2. Consequence of the versioning ADR together with this one, extension developers will be able to test their code with different versions of the library and thus